jaysueno/group_bestest_guys/README.md

 <h1 align="center"> Machine Learning Predictor: Trump's Tweet & The S&P500 </h1>
-<p align="center"> President Trump’s Tweet Sentiment and how it affects the US Market Economy.</p>
-<b align="center"> This is not meant to take any political stance. </b>
+<p align="center"> President Trump’s Tweet Sentiment and how it affects the US Market Economy. <b>This is not meant to take any political stance.</b></p>

 ###
 <img src= "https://images.indianexpress.com/2017/11/trump-twitter-copy.jpg" align = "center"/>